 Estrela.
 You’ll find Basílica da Estrela here, created when the Queen gave birth to a boy.
 According to the story, Queen Mary promised that she would construct a Basílica if God gives her a boy.
 Ultimately, she had the building constructed.
 Sadly enough, her son Jose died two years after.
 Then, the queen died because of her grief, and her body was put inside the Basílica.

 Campo Ourique.
 This is the final stop.
-You will see the Prazeres Cemetery, meaning Cemetery of Pleasure.
+You will see the Prazeres Cemetery, meaning the Cemetery of Pleasure.
 It takes its name from the neighborhood.
 The Cemetery indeed offers a calm and delightful environment to rest or stroll.
 It is also the largest cemetery in Lisbon.
 It also hosts many well-known Portuguese.
 Behind the park, you’ll see the view of the Salazar bridge.

 Touring Lisbon on Tram 28

 Through Tram 28, you will be able to visit many historic parts of Lisbon by going up and down its sharp hills.
-This includes the district Alfama as well, where you’ll see labyrinths of streets, and the Azulejo houses, and many others we’ve described above.
+This includes the district Alfama as well, where you’ll see labyrinths of streets, the Azulejo houses, and many others we’ve described above.
 In Bairro Alto, you’ll find lively nightlife.
-There are many restaurants, bars, and night clubs.
+There are many restaurants, bars, and nightclubs.
 Not to mention enjoying the fado music mostly in Alfama and Bairro Alto.